-For services delivered via audio-visual telehealth, a provider may not bill:
+For services delivered via telehealth, a provider may not bill:

-- When technical difficulties prevent the delivery of all or part of the telehealth session; - Services that require in-person evaluation or cannot be reasonably delivered via telehealth; - Use of store-and-forward service delivery models;
+- 1. When technical difficulties prevent the delivery of all or part of the telehealth session; - 2.
+Services that require in-person evaluation or cannot be reasonably delivered via telehealth; - 3.
+Use of store-and-forward service delivery models;1 - 4.
+Telecommunication between providers without the participant present; - 5.
+An electronic mail message between a provider and participant; - 6.
+A facsimile transmission between a provider and participant; - 7.
+A telephone conversation, electronic mail message, or facsimile transmission between providers without direct interaction with the patient.

-&lt;sup>1 Store and Forward technology means the transmission of medical images or other media captured by the originating site provider and sent electronically to a distant site provider, who does not physically interact
+1 Store and Forward technology means the transmission of medical images or other media captured by the originating site provider and sent electronically to a distant site provider, who does not physically interact with the patient located at the originating site.
+It is not billable as a synchronous telehealth service, but is covered for dermatology, ophthalmology, or radiology services under the Physician Services at COMAR 10.09.02.07.